ariga/atlas/doc/md/guides/deploying/intro.md

 Instead of running migrations on server init, we suggest using a deployment strategy that follows these principles:

-1. Schema migrations are deployed as a discrete step in the deployment pipeline preceding application version changes.
+1. Schema migrations are deployed as a discrete step in the deployment pipeline, preceding application version changes.
 2. If a migration fails, the whole deployment pipeline should halt.
 3. Measures should be taken to ensure that only one instance of the migration